anuragc-arista/fastapi_celery_sqlite_example/README.md

 ![alt text](arch.png)

+How its useful in rbsAgent context ?
+ -Many of our REST end-points(Ex: `Upload, CreateVmDkImages`) are going to be async.
+This provides generic framework.
+For every async API we will have to define task handler inside  `create_tasks/tasks.py`

 ### Setting up the VirtualEnv and install dependencies

 Go inside the project folder and execute the below commands.
 Use `pipenv` to setup the VirtualEnv.